JakubNei/mcs-ICodeCompiler/README.md

 	0. Remove STATIC
 	0. Add BOOTSTRAP_BASIC
 	0. Change NET_X_X to NET_2_1 (we need older NET because we want to use this mcs inside Unity3D)
-0. Change all internal classes to public, they can be used in modified driver (the main class of mcs).
+0. Change all internal classes to public, so they can be used in modified driver (the main class of mcs).
 0. Compile mcs.dll with .NET subset for Unity provided by Microsoft Visual Tools for Unity.
 0. The modified driver is then used to implement ICodeCompiler interface.